lpt2007/its-ai/apps-hassos-addons/kodi/README.md

-# how to manual install using ssh
+# how to manual install using ssh:

 run this commands:
 ```